POIKUS-LLC/PKSNavigationDemo/README.md

 # AppleStoreDemo

+## Important Reminder

+We are not associated with Apple Inc. The AppleStoreDemo app is a mock application created solely to demonstrate the capabilities of the PKSNavigation framework.
+It is not endorsed, affiliated with, or sponsored by Apple in any way.
+This demo serves as a proof of concept to illustrate the power and flexibility of PKSNavigation in building sophisticated navigation systems within your applications.

 ## 📖 Overview

 **AppleStoreDemo** is a mock Apple Store application designed to demonstrate the integration and capabilities of the **PKSNavigation** framework.
 This demo focuses on showcasing how to manage complex navigation flows, specifically: